Deleplace/lazydb/README.md

 Sample Go code of a server connecting to a database on-demand, depending on the incoming request.

-The first time a request needs to access the database of a tenant T, the server initiation the new DB connection.
+The first time a request needs to access the database of a tenant T, the server initiates the new DB connection.
 After that, subsequent requests for the same tenant T should reuse the connection, rather than creating a new one.

 Here are benchmarks for 300 incoming requests, 4 distinct tenants, and maximum 60 requests hitting the server at the same time.